-If a German Shepherd made friends with a wolf and you saw them standing together as though conversing, you would think they were dogs of the same breed.
 But that’s only true when you focus on particular physical features like the long muzzle and erect ears.
 And so you ask, what’s the difference between a German Shepherd and a wolf?

 German Shepherds differ from wolves in their body size, eye color, jaw strength, and leg posture.
 They’re more friendly toward humans, slower in speed, yet more tractable.
 They also eat a different diet.

-It always makes me laugh when I’m out walking my German Shepherd past a young child and I hear an excited voice, “Mom, look at that wolf!”
+It always makes me laugh when I’m out walking my German Shepherd past a young child, and I hear an excited voice, “Mom, look at that wolf!”

 Let’s dive in!

-Comparing German Shepherds and Wolves
+Comparing German Shepherds & Wolves

 Read More: Why Do German Shepherds Look Like Wolves?